-Performance testing is critical to the success of your mobile or web application.
+Performance testing is a type of non-functional testing that is critical to the success of a mobile or web application.
+It tests the quality of an app such as speed, stability, and scalability.
+Without it, users may encounter poor usability.
 Here, we break down what automated performance testing is, why you should shift it left, and how to do it.

 Automated performance testing checks the speed, response time, reliability, resource usage, and scalability of software under an expected workload by leveraging automation.